5 Ways To Get Free Internet For Students

 Optimum And Suddenlink (Altice)

-Altice, the parent company of Optimum and Suddenlink, has an offer for new customers!
-Households that have K-12 students or College students without a home internet service can apply for Altice Advantage.
-This promo provides a 30Mbps broadband solution.
+Based on my research and personal experience, Altice, the parent company of Optimum and Suddenlink, extends a helping hand to new customers in need.
+Households with K-12 or college students who lack home internet service can apply for the Altice Advantage program, which offers a 30Mbps broadband solution.
 Call the following numbers to apply:

 • 866-200-9522 (Optimum region)